YEAR A: BAPTISM OF JESUS

 Leading Judeans had been forcibly transported to Babylon at various times early in the sixth century.
 The Babylonian attack on Judah had culminated in the destruction of city of Jerusalem and the Temple in 587 BCE.
 We ought not to underestimate the agony of this situation.
 Nor should we downplay the effect of living among people of different languages, cultures and religions.
 Babylon was a cosmopolitan city and the exiles, while enjoying a level of freedom, were nevertheless refugees in a strange society.
 Many of them were demoralised.
 Their world had collapsed around them, including their ‘faith world’.
 On the other hand, those who sought to remain faithful to the old ways, and to the God whom their ancestors had worshipped, found themselves having to rethink some old views.
 New theological insights were needed.
 Today’s text involves two of these, the idea of God’s ‘servant’ and of God’s relation to the whole of creation.

-This first passage about the servant begins to outline his mission.
+Today’s reading is the first in the series of these passages.
+It begins to outline the servant’s mission.
 We are told the Lord delights in this servant (v.
 1a).
 He is chosen by God and the spirit of Yahweh rests upon him (v.
 1b).
 Whether some prophetic or other office is involved here is not clear.
-Usually we are told in the Old Testament that kings, prophets or other leaders are blessed with this gift, but here the servant does not necessarily fit such an office as one of these.
+Usually we are told in the Old Testament that kings, prophets or other leaders are blessed with this gift, but here the servant does not necessarily fit an office such as these.
 The main task of this servant is one of bringing justice to the nations (v.
 1b).
 He is also a teacher of torah (referred to as ‘teaching’ in v.
 4).
 The poetic parallelism in v.
 4 indicates that the justice mentioned is not so much a judicial matter as an educational one.
 In this sense, the servant carries on the tradition of Moses.

-Early Christian writers identified Jesus as this servant in whom God found delight (Isa.
-42:1; cf. Matt.
-3:17 and 17:5), and as the gentle bearer of justice (Isa.
-42:1-4; cf. Matt.
-12:18-21), and the light to the nations (Isa.
-42:6; cf. Luke 2:32; Acts 13:47).
-The story of the baptism of Jesus (Matt.
-3:13-17) echoes aspects of the installation of the servant in Isaiah.
+Early Christian writers identified Jesus as this servant in whom God found delight (Isa 42:1; cf. Matt 3:17 and 17:5), and as the gentle bearer of justice (Isa 42:1-4; cf. Matt 12:18-21), and the light to the nations (Isa 42:6; cf. Luke 2:32; Acts 13:47).
+The story of the baptism of Jesus (Matt 3:13-17) echoes aspects of the installation of the servant in Isaiah.
 We ought not to think that Jesus was the only one through whom this prophecy was found to be fulfilled.
-Whoever the suffering servant was in the time of the exile (the prophet himself, some anonymous individual, or even the exilic community) the experience described in these passages had a profound effect on the Judean community.
+Whoever the suffering servant was in the time of the exile (the prophet himself, some anonymous individual, or even the exilic community as a whole) the experience described in these passages had a profound effect on the Judean community.
 It challenged their thinking about how God acts in the world and the nature of God’s power and sovereignty.
 It also made a way available for early Christians and later the Church to recognise in Jesus this very way of God, this ‘new thing’, embodied again in an emphatically new way altogether.

 Return to OT Lectionary Readings